ianyepan/tron-legacy-emacs-theme/README.md

 (setq tron-legacy-theme-dark-fg-bright-comments t)
 ```

-2. Setting `tron-legacy-theme-vivid-cursor` to `t` changes the cursor colour to bright golden, making it easier to spot.
+2. Setting `tron-legacy-theme-vivid-cursor` to `t` changes the cursor color to bright golden, making it easier to spot.

 ```emacs-lisp
 (setq tron-legacy-theme-vivid-cursor t)
 ```

-3. Setting `tron-legacy-theme-softer-bg` to `t` changes the background colour to a dark gunmetal grey, instead of the default pure black.
+3. Setting `tron-legacy-theme-softer-bg` to `t` changes the background color to a dark gunmetal grey, instead of the default pure black.

 ```emacs-lisp
 (setq tron-legacy-theme-softer-bg t)